-To help you find the best Canon camera for you, we've split our guide up into three sections; one for traditional Canon DSLRs – ideal for beginners and enthusiasts, Canon mirrorless cameras, which are gradually taking over from the old-school DSLR design in popularity, and simple point and shoot cameras for people who want photography without the fuss but still want a bit of quality too.
+So, to help you identify the best Canon camera for you, we've split this guide into three distinct sections.
+There's one for traditional DSLRs (ideal for beginners and enthusiasts, going all the way up to pros), one for mirrorless cameras (which are rapidly taking over from DSLRs in popularity) and one for pocketable point-and-shoot cameras (ideal for folks who want photography without the fuss).

-The Canon EOS R5 and EOS R6 have grabbed headlines, and for good reason; they're two of the best mirrorless cameras yet made.
-These are aimed at advanced users and professionals (though pros would do well to wait for the upcoming Canon EOS R3, with its 30fps shooting and eye-control AF), and are equally adept at stills photography and video – they show how the camera market is evolving to bring together these two different creative fields.
+The recent Canon EOS R5 and Canon EOS R6 have been the talk of the town, and for good reason; they're two of the best cameras ever made.
+Both are aimed at advanced users and professionals (though top-tier pros may want to hold on for the Canon EOS R3, with its 30fps shooting and eye-control AF), and are equally adept at stills photography and video – demonstrating how the camera market is quickly fusing these two fields into a new breed of "hybrid" camera.

 You can use the navigation bar to jump straight to your chosen section or just scroll down to browse our picks for the best Canon cameras you can buy right now!